Boyzone: Back Again... No Matter What tour and Gately's death (2008–2009)

 In 2009, Boyzone played their Better Tour, which was the last tour to feature Gately.
-On 10 October 2009, Gately died suddenly at his flat in Port d'Andratx, Majorca.
-Gately's bandmates flew to Majorca on 11 October 2009; Walsh was expected to join them soon after.
+On 10 October 2009, Gately died suddenly at his flat in Port d'Andratx, Mallorca.
+Gately's bandmates flew to Mallorca on 11 October 2009; Walsh was expected to join them soon after.
 The surviving members of Boyzone, Keith Duffy, Mikey Graham, Ronan Keating and Shane Lynch, issued a joint statement: Post-mortem and toxicology tests took place on 13 October and showed that Gately died from a pulmonary edema resulting from an undiagnosed heart condition.

-On 16 October, accompanied by the four surviving members of Boyzone, his body was brought from Majorca to Dublin where his funeral took place at the Church of St Laurence O'Toole the following day.
+On 16 October, accompanied by the four surviving members of Boyzone, his body was brought from Mallorca to Dublin where his funeral took place at the Church of St Laurence O'Toole the following day.

 Fans responded with messages of sympathy on the social media.
 Boyzone manager Louis Walsh was quoted as saying: "We're all absolutely devastated.
 I'm in complete shock.
 I was only with him on Monday at an awards ceremony.
 We don't know much about what's happened yet.
 I only heard after The X Factor (UK television talent show on which Walsh is a judge) and we will rally around each other this week.
 He was a great man."